aurorascharff/redwoodsdk-demo/STEPS.md

 - We can switch from InitClient -> InitRealtimeClient with a key that determines which group of clients should share updates, we'll just do the pathname.
 - Export the reltime durable object in worker.tsx, then wire up our worker route with realtimeRoute of a reactions durable object here.
 - Now, our page can update over websockets!
 Try it double tabs again.
+- Triggering server functions, client connected on the same key.
+Regenerate payload to all client on same key, client receive same RSC payload.
+Durable objects scale infinitely.

 ## Release to production

 - Pnpm release will push all this to production with ease.
+Upload website to cloudflare, create database assets, storage assets.
+Can also add --env=staging for multiple environments.
-I already deployed this.
+- I already deployed this.
 - Open released version on realtime page.
 Let them scan.
 - See the realtime reactions streaming in.
 Hopefully they've seen it already.

 ## Conclusion

 - While they send reactions: We built this all on web standard request response, with complete control of the document.
 We have a simple SSR form action todo app, no client side js.
 But we have fancy todos and passkey auth.
 We can use our all the newest React features in a way that feels intentional, with server components as the base.
 Server functions and other React 19 hooks like useActionState, Action and useOptimistic complete the interactive picture.
 We can even use viewtrans with redwoods client side nav!
 And finally, we can just like that initialize a realtime route and stream RSCs using websockets.
 Everything in the same app!
+Standard typescript, standard react, standard request response.